iidabawaj/ImageProcessing/README.md

 ![image](https://github.com/iidabawaj/ImageProcessing/assets/139181626/6ce3654c-3e92-4699-a2ba-c4a47515f58f)

 ### Methods used
-* Apply Function Histogram equalization (equalizeHist) from OpenCV to each channel.
+*  Function Histogram equalization (equalizeHist) from OpenCV to each channel.
-* Apply Bi-linear Interpolation to improve resolution.
+*  Bi-linear Interpolation to improve resolution.
-* Adjust the contrast using enhance_visibility function.
+* Enhance_visibility function to adjust the contrast.

 ### Code
 ```